turnschuhmann2/chat-with-me/README.md

 - [x] limit prompt container height
 - [x] fix chat container scroll
 - [x] fix total height for phone screen
-- [ ] if the response contains multiple parts (eg divided by line breaks), split them into multiple bubbles (?)
+- [ ] Block new prompts until response was posted
-- [ ] change title and info, change icon
+- [ ] change title and info, change favicon
 - [ ] improve implementation for icons (have a look at phosphoricons)
-- [ ] Add more prompts & responses
+- [ ] Add image avatars using file host
 - [ ] Add responses with images
-- [ ] Add image avatars using file host
 - [ ] Add option to select your guest avatar
 - [ ] Add a system to prompts and responses that links next prompts to previous responses, so the best prompts can be shown in the bar after a response was returned.
+- [ ] Add more prompts & responses
-- [ ] Block new prompts until response was posted (?)
+- [ ] if the response contains multiple parts (eg divided by line breaks), split them into multiple bubbles (?)

 ### Backlog